Amid lockdown dispute, Musk says he will move Tesla out of California

-(Reuters) - Tesla Inc's (TSLA.O) chief executive Elon Musk tweeted here on Saturday that Tesla will move its headquarters and future programs to Texas or Nevada from California immediately.
+(Reuters) - Tesla Inc’s (TSLA.O) chief executive Elon Musk tweeted on Saturday that Tesla will move its headquarters and future programs to Texas or Nevada from California immediately.

 “If we even retain Fremont manufacturing activity at all, it will be dependen (sp) on how Tesla is treated in the future,” he wrote on Twitter, referring to the facility in the San Francisco Bay area that is Tesla’s only U.S. vehicle factory.